techmoocher/homelab/helper-scripts/lxcs/update/README.md

 SLACK_WEBHOOK_URL="https://hooks.slack.com/services/YOUR/WEBHOOK/URL"
 ```

-If you leave this blank, the script will still run but will skip sending notifications.
+If you don't have this, the script will still run but won't send notifications.

 ## 🚀 Usage